rohitkannan/rohitkannan.github.io/_pages/cv.md

 * Postdoctoral Associate at UW-Madison (since Jan.
 2018)
   * Affiliated with the Wisconsin Institute for Discovery
   * Research Focus: Algorithms for data-driven stochastic optimization with application to power systems
-  * P.I.: Prof. James R. Luedtke
+  * PI: Prof. James R. Luedtke

 * Graduate Research Assistant at MIT (Jan.
 2013 to Dec.
 2017)
   * Thesis: Algorithms, analysis and software for the global optimization of two-stage stochastic programs